The Ultimate Valley of Fire Travel Guide

 Dispersed Camping Outside the Park (free)

-We try to avoid paying for camping when we can and so opted for disbursed camping on the outside of the park.
-To find free dispursed camping, we use apps like iOverlander and Free Roam.
+If you are on a budget or not a fan of campgrounds, disbursed camping on the outside of the park may interest you.
+To find free dispursed camping, we use apps like iOverlanderand Free Roam.
 We found a nice spot right before the west entrance, there were other vans and RVs in the same area but it was quiet and a few minutes from the entrance.
 There is also free disbursed camping on the other side of the park near Lake Mead.

 If you want to combine Valley of Fire adventures with a Vegas trip, consider staying somewhere that balances comfort with easy access to nature.
-When we visit for climbing nad hiking, we usually book our first and last night of the trip on the strip in Las Vegas, and then camp or stay closer to Red Rock Canyon or Valley of Fire during the middle of the trip.
+Below are lodging options we have enjoyed in the Las Vegas area.

-Eco-Friendly Vegas Stays: Look for boutique hotels or Airbnbs near the outskirts of the city with outdoor amenities like pools, hiking trails, or picnic areas.
+Look for boutique hotels or VRBO’s near the outskirts of the city with outdoor amenities like pools, hiking trails, or picnic areas.

 Make the most of your trip by visiting other natural and iconic attractions near Valley of Fire.
-These spots are perfect for day trips or combining with your Vegas stay.
+These spots are perfect for day trips or combining with a trip to Las Vegas.

-Hoover Dam – About an hour away, this engineering marvel is a must-see for history and photo buffs.
-Book a Hoover Dam Tour
+Hoover Dam – About an hour away from Las Vegas, this engineering marvel is a must-see for history and photo buffs.
+There are also tours available of the Hoover Dam.

 Lake Mead National Recreation Area – Ideal for kayaking, boating, or picnicking after a morning hike.
-Book a Lake Mead Tour
+Take a tour of Lake Mead.

 Valley of Fire State Park FAQ